atj393/Deutsch-Flasher-ScrollView/README.md

 ## 🤝 Contributing

-We welcome contributions to improve Deutsch Flasher:
+We welcome contributions to improve Flashcard Deutscher:

 ### Areas for Contribution
 - **New Features**: Additional study modes, gamification, audio support